kbarlee/srsranPi/readme.md

 ## Software Setup

 Have tried to make this as easy as possible.
-Automatic setup is run in two parts.
+Automatic setup is run in two parts, with 'version locked' and tested third party software components!
 ```
 cd
 git clone https://github.com/kbarlee/srsranPi.git